windisch/boxroom/README.md

 my situation (although earning money is by far not the main criteria for my personal employment-selection-process, be rest assured that I get a decent amount of such).
-I promise you that once any of the conditions stated above changes, you are one of the first I will get in touch with.
+I promise you that once any of the conditions stated above change, you are one of the first I will get in touch with.

 So long, stay tuned!